 For example, you are shown the phrase "The car moves," followed by four choices:

 Your answer should be "A" because the verb precedes the noun and both end in the same vowel sound.

-Most of the defense language aptitude tests follow different fake rules for different fake languages.
-You may be asked to express possessions, noun acting on another noun with a verb etc. The audio segment finally combines all these rules to test your understanding in terms of long sentences.
+Most of the defense language aptitude tests follow different fake rules for different counterfeit languages.
+You may be asked to express possessions, noun acting on another noun with a verb, etc. The audio segment finally combines all these rules to test your understanding of long sentences.

 During your defense aptitude language tests, you are shown pictures with some unique labels.
-For instance, you get a picture of an umbrella with word "Dasa."
-And a picture of man with a label of "Mersa."
-Then there might be a picture of a man under umbrella which would read "MersaDasa."
+For instance, you get a picture of an umbrella word "Dasa."
+And a picture of a man with a label of "Mersa."
+Then there might be a picture of a man under the umbrella which would read "Mersadasa."

-By analyzing your skills to handle these pictures with fake words and then making of phrases, your aptitude to learn foreign language is gauged.
+By analyzing your skills to handle these pictures with fake words and the making of phrases, your aptitude to learn a foreign language is measured.
 But unlike the audio section, you can go back and forth to name unrelated pictures, words and rules.